-Graphic communications programs focus on the design aspect of graphics as well as production techniques and technologies.
-Degree programs in graphic communications are offered at the associate and bachelor's levels; Master of Fine Arts programs in graphic communications are also available.
-Programs at all levels include a mix of didactic and hands-on coursework culminating in a final portfolio designed to help students secure employment or pursue further education.
-Graduates of these programs are poised for positions in the graphics industry as graphic designers, desktop publishers and multimedia designers.
+Graphic communications programs at all levels (associate's, bachelor's, and master's) include a mix of didactic and hands-on coursework culminating in a final portfolio to help students secure employment or pursue further education.
+Specialization options may be available in subjects like digital design, multimedia, and management.
+Graduates of these programs are poised for positions in the graphics industry as graphic designers, desktop publishers, and multimedia designers.

 Associate of Applied Science in Graphic Communications